Hafeez Jalandhari

 Abul Asar Hafeez Jalandhari PP HI (14 January 1900 – 21 December 1982) was a Pakistani poet who wrote the lyrics for the National Anthem of Pakistan and the Anthem of Azad Kashmir.

 He wrote in Urdu and Persian languages and is widely celebrated throughout Pakistan.

 Early life

 Hafeez Jalandhari was born in Jalandhar, Punjab, British India on 14 January 1900 into a Punjabi Muslim family.
 His father, Shams-ud-Din, was a Hafiz-e-Qur'an.
-Jalandhari initially studied in a mosque school and later joined a conventional local school.
-He only received formal education until the seventh grade.
-The reason being that he hated mathematics and only liked learning the Urdu language.
+Jalandhari initially studied in a mosque school and later joined a conventional local school in Jalandhar.
+He only received formal education until the seventh grade, the reason being that he hated mathematics and only liked learning the Urdu language.
 He was an eager reader and worked very hard to teach himself.
 He had a natural liking for poetry and became a disciple of Maulana Ghulam Qadir Bilgrami, a Persian language poet.
 Hafeez promoted the cause of creation of Pakistan and became an active member of the Pakistan Movement.

-After the independence of Pakistan in 1947, Jalandhari migrated to Lahore in the new state of Pakistan.
+After the partition of India in 1947, Jalandhari migrated to Lahore in the new state of Pakistan.